 Buenos Aires: Top 10 Things To Do

 Buenos Aires, capital of Argentina is a cosmopolitan city with plenty to see and do.
 It also makes a great base for exploring further afield.
-We spent 5 days in Buenos Aires; 3 days exploring the city itself and 2 on day trips further afield.
+We spent five days based in Buenos Aires; three days exploring the city itself and two on day trips to Tigre and Colonia del Sacramento in Uruguay.
+We really enjoyed our time in this vibrant city and picking a Top 10 was quite hard, but here are the eventual winners of my Top 10 Things To Do in Buenos Aires.
+Note: If you want to visit the iconic Casa Rosada, it is only open on Saturdays, so you will need to plan your itinerary accordingly.

 Welcome to Argentina